mikeyjwilliams/mikeyjwilliams/README.md

 A Software Engineer in process.
 I have gained experience in web development while looking for Quality Assurance or similar roles at this time.

-I like to create, design, build things and will be putting more effort into documenting these experiences coming forward to gain a greater web presence.
+I like to create, design, and build things and will be putting more effort into writing about these experiences coming forward.
+As I love to learn new things and experiment.

-I hope to share not only what I have learned, the things I am and will learn with you all coming up.
+How to reach me: [email](mailto:williamsmikeyj@outlook.com) or on [twitter](https://twitter.com/thoughtToDesign)

+Outside of tech I enjoy art, music whether trying to create it or listening, playing video games some, and spending time with loved ones.

+---

 ---